Prof-ThiagoOliveira/blog/content/post/2024-07-03-read_write_big_data/index.Rmd

 # Post Summary

 Efficient data handling is crucial for daily data analysis tasks.
-In this post, we will compare the performance of various data formats in `R` for reading and writing operations.
-The formats considered include RDS, CSV (using `data.table` and `readr`), FST, Feather, Parquet, and QS.
-We will benchmark the speed, file sizes, and memory usage of each format across different data sizes.
+In this post, we compare the performance of various data formats in `R` for reading and writing operations, including RDS, CSV (using `data.table` and `readr`), FST, Feather, Parquet, and QS.
+We benchmark the speed, file sizes, and memory usage of each format across different data sizes.

+QS offers the fastest read and write times, the smallest file sizes, and low memory usage, making it best suited for small to medium-sized data sets.
+FST delivers excellent read and write times along with efficient memory usage, which is suitable for high-performance tasks with small to moderately large data sets.
+Feather provides the fastest read times for large data sets, good write performance, and efficient memory usage, making it great for interoperability across different programming languages.

 # Database Definition